t-will-gillis/T_Will_Gillis_Portfolio/README.md

 **Preprocessing:** The provided data did not include population, therefore population data for the relevant countries/ years were downloaded from UN data via the internet.

 **Conclusions:** Adjusting GDP for population (i.e. per capita) shows Mexico performing better than China in life expectancy, and Germany with a near equivalent per capita GDP but longer life expectancy than the US.
-Chile is outperforming all countries on life expectancy to per capita GDP, which would seem to say that maximizing GDP does not maximize life expectancy by itself.
+Chile is outperforming all countries on life expectancy to per capita GDP, which would seem to say that maximizing GDP does not automatically maximize life expectancy.

+- **Code:** Python, Jupyter Notebook, Excel
+- **Packages:** matplolib
+- **Data Source:** Raw data for this project data provided by Codecademy, and downloaded from UN data via the internet.

 ![](/images/life-gdp_pc_per_country_per_year.png)